autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## cryptocurrency
 A digital currency that provides a medium of exchange in a decentralised computer network.
 The record of transactions in the crypto(graphic) currency is verified and recorded in the network’s distributed ledger using cryptography.

+## currency pair
+Two currencies valued against one another with a quotation and pricing structure based on quoting one currency against the other.
+A currency pair consists of a base currency (listed first) and a quote currency (listed second).
+The currency pair expresses the amount of quote currency required to buy one unit of the base currency.

+For example, in the currency pair `JPY/USD 0.0074`, `1` Japanese Yen will trade for `0.0074` US dollars.

+## data oracle
+An off-chain data feed service that provides data to a [blockchain](/glossary/#blockchain).
+An oracle data service is considered a secure and reliable source of information on the blockchain and may be used in on-chain logic execution.
+For example, a price data feed.
+See also [Autonity Oracle Server (AOS)](/glossary/#autonity-oracle-server-oas)

 ## decentralised application (dApp)
 A software application deployed on to a blockchain p2p network.
 A dApp interacts with one or more smart contracts and is typically a combination of those contract(s) and a frontend for using that contract.
 The frontend graphical user interface (GUI) is typically built out using JavaScript, HTML, CSS technologies.
 User interactions with a dApp are by transactions and calls submitted to a network [peer](/glossary/#peer)'s JSON RPC API using the web3.js library.
 Interactions may be mediated by a user via a GUI or application-level interactions.